marcpage/libernet/notes.md

 [Similar to results](#similar-to-results)     | No        | json     | None
 [Requests](#requests)                         | No        | json     | None
 [Karma](#karma)                               | No        | json     | karma:{block index}

+\* [Private Key](#private-key) is not encrypted with the hash of the contents like other encrypted data, but encrypted with the hash of the passphrase.

 All data should be compressed, before encryption, if compression reduces the size of the original data.
 Data should be no larger than 1 MiB (1024 * 1024 - 32 bytes) before compression.